 So the next time you’re faced with a request that doesn’t align with your priorities, remember that saying no isn’t a rejection of others—it’s an affirmation of your own growth and well-being.

 Ben Beresh is a creative entrepreneur and owner of MossyBrain.
 Originally from Niagara Falls, ON, he now happily calls Broken Arrow OK home, along with his wife Jessica, four amazing kids and dog Charlie.
-Ben likes to have a good time, all the time (Enneagram 7), playing guitar, the Wim Hof Method, forest bathing, as well as enjoying all types of sandwiches.
+Ben likes to have a good time, all the time (Enneagram 7), playing guitar, cold plunging, walking everywhere, as well as enjoying all types of sandwiches.

 You might also like…